Abortion in Denmark: Key figures in abortion reforms

 Organisations like the Danish Family Planning Association (Sex & Samfund) and women's rights advocacy groups have also been crucial in propelling progressive abortion reforms.
 These organizations have played active roles in raising awareness about reproductive rights, disseminating accurate information, and advocating for policies that prioritize women's well-being and self-determination.

 Faroe Islands

 Abortion on the Faroe Islands is still governed by the Danish law of 1956, which restricts abortions to the aforementioned three circumstances (pregnancy harmful or fatal to the mother, high risk for birth defects, or a pregnancy borne out of rape), as Danish politicians were historically unwilling to impose the Danish abortion law on the more conservative Faroese population.

 Abortion policy was formally devolved to the Faroese Parliament in 2018.

 As of 2020, the abortion rate in the Faroe Islands was 2.9 abortions per 1000 women aged 15–44 years, about one-fourth the rate in Denmark.

 Additionally, some Faroese women travel to Denmark to have the procedure done.

+In December 2025, the Faroe Islands parliament voted 17 to 16 to legalise abortion up to the 12th week of pregnancy from 1 July 2026.